Welcome to Year 2

 Our overarching value is Love.

-Maths – each week children will be required to complete a short series of maths problems that encourage them to use a variety of their maths skills.
+Each week children will be required to complete a short series of maths problems that encourage them to use a variety of their maths skills.
+These tasks will be shared on Showbie and should be completed in home learning books.
 When completing maths tasks, children should be encouraged to show their workings.

 Maths home learning will be set on a Friday and due on a Wednesday.

-English – each week children will be required to read a short text and answer questions about the text that show their understanding and develop their comprehension skills.
+Each week children will be required to read a short text and answer questions to show their understanding and develop their comprehension skills.
+These will also be shared on Showbie and completed in home learning books.
 When completing English tasks, children should be encouraged write in full sentences.

 English home learning will be set on a Wednesday and due on a Monday.

-Reading – children should be encouraged to read as many times as possible per week, with a minimum requirement of at least 3 times per week.
+Children should be encouraged to read as many times as possible per week, with a minimum requirement of at least 3 times per week.
 Please ensure that this is logged on their reading records.
+When we feel pupils are ready, they will move onto Library books (AR).
+Once they have read their library books they will complete a short quiz to check their understanding of the text they have read.

 In Year 2, children will be learning their spellings at school so will not be bringing them home to practice.
 Children will participate in Spellings Workshops five times each week and will work in groups that provide an appropriate level of challenge for them.
 Teaching of spellings and spelling patterns will follow a pattern of: Teach; Practice; Apply; Test.
 If you have any questions about our approach to spellings, please see a member of the Year 2 teaching team.